 - Send to the original creditor as soon as you’ve verified the errors, at most within thirty days.

 - Be patient and persistent at the same time.
 Never stop inquiring about your inquiry if you don’t get regular updates.
-Don’t worry, it won’t affect your credit score at all.
+Don’t worry, even if you are trying to boost your credit score, it won’t affect it at all.